greedoftheendless/Hyprland-files/README.md

     JaKooLit's dots

-    Aeon Remnant(for the file structure and mentoring in Nix)
+    Aeon Remnant (for the file structure and Nix mentoring)

-    All the members of VimJoyers discord who made exploring Nix fun and easier than doing alone)
+    The VimJoyers Discord community (for making Nix exploration fun and collaborative)

 And many others...
-(Too many to mention, but I never forget their contributions!)
+(Your contributions are never forgotten!)

-Things that remain:
+📝 To-Do List

-    Bash Script to install this stuff onto user device.
+    Create a Bash script to automate the installation process for non-NixOS users.

-    Make Pywal more better and responsive (automated).
+    Improve Pywal integration for better and more responsive theming.

-🌀 Stay hungry, stay foolish.
+Stay hungry, stay foolish.
 Keep customizing!

 — Greed